nipun2003/CustomAnalogClock/README.md

 # CustomAnalogClock
-It is simple and fully customizable analog clock view which gives you to set the analog clock in hour mode or minute mod.
+If you want to display a small and customizable analog clock in your project than you are in right place.
+Analogclock view is fully customizable and easy to use android library.
+You can set 2 mode of the  view 1st is minute mode view and 2nd is hour mode view.

 # Minute mode view